uhlerlab/image2reg/README.md

 bash scripts/experiment/run_selected_targets.sh
 ```

-As before the path in the first line needs to be adjusted and the required config files as well as data resource are assumed to be available.
+The script uses data files and config files used by the script need to be available.
 The corresponding data is part of the available optional data resources but can also be efficiently generated from the output of the output of image preprocessing step (see step 1.1.) using the notebook ```notebooks/rohban/other/cv_specific_targets_data_split.ipynb```.

 *A version of the output generated during this experiment are available in our data repository at ```experiments/rohban/images/embeddings/four_fold_cv```.*